bseltz-cohesity/scripts/python/onboardADUser/README.md

 * -g, --generateApiKey: (optional) generate new API key for user
 * -s, --storeApiKey: (optional) store new API key in local password storage
 * -o, --overwrite: (optional) overwrite existing API key

+## Note

+If more than one AD user is specified and `-g` is used, a text file apikeys.txt will be created to record the user's new API keys.